-Ingram Scholars receive full-tuition support each year plus stipends for special summer service projects.
+Ingram Scholars receive full-tuition support each year plus a stipend for a special summer service project.
 Vanderbilt will provide additional need-based financial aid to those Ingram Scholarship recipients whose demonstrated financial need exceeds the amount of full tuition.
 Scholarships are renewable annually through the senior year contingent on the maintenance of a 3.0 minimum GPA and fulfillment of service-related requirements.
-Throughout their years as an Ingram Scholar, students are required to maintain a twenty-hour monthly service commitment and to complete at least one summer service project.
-Additional summer support is available for students who work closely with a faculty member on a research/service project.
+Throughout their years as an Ingram Scholar, students are required to maintain a twenty-hour monthly service commitment and to complete one summer service project following their sophomore year.
 Ingram Scholars meet weekly in large and small groups to discuss individual and collective progress, and to reflect on the personal meaning and societal implications of service.
-The Ingram Scholarship Program is coordinated by a faculty director who oversees scholar activities associated with the Ingram program.
+The Ingram Scholars Program is coordinated by a faculty director who oversees scholar activities associated with the Ingram program.

 Application and Selection

-- Currently enrolled students must submit the electronic Ingram Scholarship Program Application by March 1, 2013.
+- Currently enrolled first year students may apply for 2022-2023 and must submit the electronic Ingram Scholars Program Application which will become available mid-January.

-Ingram Scholars are selected on the basis of commitment to community service, strength of personal character, and leadership potential.
-In evaluating candidates, the selection committee reviews scholarship application essays, service records, and two letters of recommendation.
-Ingram Scholar Finalists are also required to interview on campus with the selection committee.
+Ingram Scholars are selected on the basis of commitment to civic-minded service, an entrepreneurial spirit, strength of personal character, and leadership potential.
+In evaluating candidates, the selection committee reviews the Ingram Scholars Program application along with the entire application for first-year admission.
+Ingram Scholar Finalists are also required to interview with the selection committee.